Quick start guide

 Adjust the terminal node id.
 Since we added more nodes we have more edges.
 Add and adjust the edges:

-8, Point(-1.5, -3.0), name="Terminal"))
+model.terminal.add(Node(8, Point(-1.5, -3.0), name="Terminal"))

 model.edge.add(model.flow_boundary[2], model.basin[4])

-model.edge.add(model.basin[6], model.basin[4])
+model.edge.add(model.tabulated_rating_curve[7], model.basin[4])

-model.edge.add(model.user_demand[3], model.tabulated_rating_curve[7])
+model.edge.add(model.basin[4], model.tabulated_rating_curve[5])

-model.edge.add(model.tabulated_rating_curve[4], model.tabulated_rating_curve[5])
+model.edge.add(model.tabulated_rating_curve[5], model.terminal[8])

 3.2.6 Step 6: Plot model and run

 Plot the schematization and run the model.
-This time the new outputs should be written in a new folder called Crystal_1.2
+This time the new outputs should be written in a new folder called Crystal_1.2:

 model.plot()

-= model_dir/ "Crystal_1.2/ribasim.toml"
+toml_path = model_dir/ "Crystal_1.2/ribasim.toml"

-model.write(toml_path)= base_dir / "ribasim_windows/ribasim.exe"
+rib_path = base_dir / "ribasim_windows/ribasim.exe"

-=True) subprocess.run([rib_path, toml_path], check
+subprocess.run([rib_path, toml_path], check=True)

 The schematization should look like Figure 8.